 - Crossover Frequencies: 250 Hz, 2.2 kHz

 - Enclosure Design: Wall thickness of 1.53” to 1.79” constructed of multiple layers of MDF and HDF with aluminum baffle braces.
 The cross-sectional area of the port is maximized to minimize any chuffing or compression issues.
 Compound woofer design using 100% acoustic fill, modified transmission line midrange loading with 100% acoustic fill.
 Crimped, non-settling Dacron and felt are used throughout.

 - Footprint: 10.5” x 22” x 48” H

 - Weight: 130lbs.

-Please call me at 847-217-8985 to discuss availability or feel free to send me an email.
+Please call me at 847-217-8985 to discuss the availability of the EgglestonWorks Kiva Speakers or feel free to send me an email.
 Just let me know what model you are interested in and I will get back to you as soon as possible!